fluidd-core/fluidd-config/README.md

 The old [idle_timeout] example is removed please use the newer one below.

-**Update:** Some users reporting that this feature interferes with their workflow.
-Therefore, we improved it by:
+**Update:** Some users reporting that this feature does interfere with their workflow.
+Therefor we improved it by:

 - The temperature is only restored if you come out of idle_timeout
 - PAUSE gets a new paramter RESTORE [0/1]